Chautauqua Writers’ Center

 - Advanced Workshops: Offered once each season in both poetry and prose, these workshops focus on careful reading and response for everyone’s submitted manuscripts, in the context of craft analysis and sometimes alternative revision strategies; ideal for dedicated and experienced writers hoping to make significant headway on their latest drafts; application required. $170.
 Enrollment capped at 8.

 Participants can register for the Writers’ Center workshops online at learn.chq.org or in person on the grounds during the season.
 Courses are available for writers at many stages of experience and development, though students must be at least 18 to enroll.

 Writers’ Center programs at a glance

-Brown-bag Lectures — Each Tuesday and Friday at 12:15 p.m., the week’s writers-in-residence (poetry and prose, respectively) offer a lecture on the porch of the Literary Arts Center at the Alumni Hall.
+Community Reading — Each Friday at 12:15 p.m., the week’s Writers’ Center Faculty will select spotlight readers from their workshops to feature in a community reading on the porch of the Literary Arts Center at the Alumni Hall.

 Friends of the Chautauqua Writers’ Center — Writers and readers alike are invited to support the Writers’ Center by joining Friends of the Chautauqua Writers’ Center.

 2024 Chautauqua Literary Arts Programming